Discover more from Write For California

 Current and former Cal swimmers, their parents and donors vehemently dispute any notion that Simon-O’Neill was unaware of McKeever’s alleged bullying and other forms of abuse.
 Simon-O’Neill had an office near the pool and was regularly seen on the pool deck and traveled with the team, according to the McKeever report, university documents and interviews.
 She also attended meetings where swimmers complained about McKeever’s alleged bullying and harassment, according to university documents and interviews.

-McKeever has vociferously contested the lawsuit from the outset and is planning a countersuit of UC Berkeley, focusing on gender discrimination.
+McKeever has vociferously contested from the outset and is planning a countersuit of UC Berkeley, focusing on gender discrimination.
 Her focus will also be on Knowlton, who she claims was aware of her coaching style and conduct.
 Her lawyer Thomas Newkirk had this to say:

 “Jim Knowlton, why he is apologizing to athletes when he knew how Teri coached the entire time he was there is beyond me,” Newkirk said.
 “It makes no sense.”